Supreme Court says California rule requiring nonprofits to reveal donor names is unconstitutional

 "Our cases have said that disclosure requirements can chill association'[e]ven if there [is] no disclosure to the general public," Roberts wrote.
 "While assurances of confidentiality may reduce the burden of disclosure to the State, they do not eliminate it."

-Justice Sonia Sotomayor lead the dissent.
+Justice Sonia Sotomayor led the dissent.
 She said the nonprofits did not sufficiently prove that their donors were at risk of harassment or public disclosure, and warned that the court's decision could harm future regulatory efforts.

 The court, Sotomayor said, "discards" its typical requirement "that plaintiffs demonstrate an actual First Amendment burden before demanding that a law be narrowly tailored to the government’s interests, never mind striking the law down in its entirety."